French President Emmanuel Macron on Friday named Jean Castex, who coordinated France’s virus reopening strategy, as the country’s new prime minister.

 I will need to make choices to lead (the country) down the path, he said.

 The reshuffle comes days after a green wave swept over France in local elections.
-Macron saw his young centrist party defeated in France’s biggest cities and failing to plant local roots across the country.
+Macron saw his young centrist party defeated in France’s biggest cities and failed to plant local roots across the country.

 It was planned even before Sunday’s voting, as Macron’s government faced obstacles and criticism before and during the virus crisis.